 Table of contents

-Why do we need to Capitalize on all these expenses?
+Why do we need to capitalize on all these expenses?

 That’s the Logic behind adding all these costs to the Machinery Cost.